zeevx/ahkohd/README.md

 -->

-### 🦄 😹 - @ahkohd
+### 🦄 😹

 👋 Hi!
-I'm a polyglot developer + designer, Artisan of logics and pixles.
+I'm a polyglot developer + designer, 👩‍🎨 Artisan of logics and pixles.

 Sometimes, I make indie games.
 At other times I contribute to open-source.
 In a nutshell, I create.